willow385/djf-3d-2/bin/readme.txt

-When you run make, it will deposit a compiled executable in this directory named "demo.x86".
-At present this executable takes no arguments.
-The object files to which it links at build time are located in `../obj`.
+When you run "make demo", the makefile will deposit an executable in here named "demo.x86".
+You can run this program by passing the path to a file in the Wavefront .obj file format to it, for example:
+    ./demo.x86 ../demo/utah_teapot.obj